DavidYu75/DavidYu75/README.md

 ☕️ &nbsp; Previous Software Engineer Intern at Amazon

 ## 🔭 Cool Projects I've Built
+🔢 &nbsp; _Black-Scholes Model [currently building]_ - Why not mix finance and code

-🍽️ &nbsp; _PlateMate [currently building]_ - Saving you from food FOMO one dish at a time
+🍽️ &nbsp; _PlateMate_ - Saving you from food FOMO one dish at a time

 💻 &nbsp; _IntReview_ - AI that judges your interview skills (don't worry they're nice!)